python-data-science/2018-01-17-morning/README.md

 Before we get to predictions, we should do some data exploration.

-1. Load in the dataset into pandas: `data/grad.csv`.
+1. Load in the dataset into pandas: `grad.csv`.

 2. Use the pandas `describe` method to get some preliminary summary statistics on the data.
 In particular look at the mean values of the features.